buerokratt/Buerokratt-onboarding/README.md

 Resql is used for all of our [Postgres](https://www.postgresql.org/) requests.
 Every single database query lies in a separate `.sql` file and is consumable as a REST endpoint.
 You can take a look at [some of our chatbot-related database queries from here](https://github.com/buerokratt/Buerokratt-Chatbot/tree/main/DSL.Resql).

+> PS!
+Using `UPDATE` and `DELETE` in SQL queries is forbidden throughout all of our projects!
+Every action must leave a record in a database table.

 #### DataMapper

 https://github.com/buerokratt/DataMapper